missionloyd/predictiveml/README.md

 ## Usage
 1. Place preprocessed CSV files in the ./clean_data/ folder.
-2. Run the script with the command python Auto_ML.py.
+2. Run the script with the command python main.py.

 ## Configuration
 The script contains the following configurations:

+### Settings
+- data_path: Path to the directory containing the preprocessed CSV files for building energy data.
+The default value is f'{PATH}/clean_data_extended'.
 - buildings_list: List of preprocessed CSV files for building energy data.
+The default value is ['Stadium_Data_Extended.csv'].
+save_model_file: Boolean indicating whether to save the trained models as .pkl files.
+The default value is False.
+- save_model_plot: Boolean indicating whether to save the model plots.
+The default value is False.
+- min_number_of_days: Minimum number of days required for a column to be considered for training.
+The default value is 365.
+- memory_limit: Memory limit (in KB) for the AutoSklearnRegressor.
+The default value is 102400.
+- exclude_column: The column to exclude from training.
+The default value is 'present_co2_tons'.
+- warnings.filterwarnings("ignore"): Ignore warnings during execution.

+### Data Preprocessing
+- y_columns: List of energy usage column names.
+The default value is ['present_elec_kwh', 'present_htwt_mmbtu', 'present_wtr_usgal', 'present_chll_tonhr', 'present_co2_tons'].
+- add_features: List of additional features to include in the model.
+The default value is ['temp_c', 'rel_humidity_%', 'surface_pressure_hpa', 'cloud_cover_%', 'direct_radiation_w/m2', 'precipitation_mm', 'wind_speed_ground_km/h', 'wind_dir_ground_deg'].
+- header: List of column names in the preprocessed CSV files.
+The default value is ['ts'] + y_columns + add_features.

+### Training Scope
 - model_types: List of model types to train.
-Can be ensembles or solos.
+Can be 'ensembles' or 'solos'.
+- preprocessing_methods: List of preprocessing methods to use.
+The default value is ['linear_regression', 'linear_interpolation', 'prophet', 'lstm'].
+- feature_modes: List of feature selection modes.
+The default value is ['rfecv', 'lassocv'].

+### Hyperparameters
+- n_features: List of the number of features to consider.
+The default value is list(range(1, len(add_features))).
+- n_folds: Number of folds for cross-validation.
+The default value is 5.
 - time_steps: List of time steps to use for training.
-The models will be saved in the ./models/ folder according to their model type.
+The default value is [1, 8, 12, 24].
+- minutes_per_model: Maximum time in minutes for training each model.
+The default value is 2.
+- split_rate: Train-test data split rate.
+The default value is 0.8.

-## Data Preprocessing
+## Input Data
 The CSV files should contain the following columns:

 - ts: Timestamps in YYYY-MM-DD HH:MM:SS format.